03leg/KickOffBot.com/README.md

 **👋 Hello!**

-Here, you'll find a code of visual editor ([kickoffbot.com](https://www.kickoffbot.com)) that allows you to create your own telegram bot without coding, along with an interpreter that executes the bot you've designed.
+Here, you'll find a code of visual editor (<a href="https://www.kickoffbot.com" target="_blank">https://www.kickoffbot.com</a>) that allows you to create your own telegram bot without coding, along with an interpreter that executes the bot you've designed.

 ## Features